tedbauer/homebrew-up/README.md

 # 🦘 up

-`up` is a humble utility to easily jump up multiple directories.
+`up` is a humble utility to help you easily jump up multiple directories.

 ```bash
 $ pwd